The Importance of Voice Search for SEO in 2018

 Leverage Local Listings

 Not convinced that voice search will live up to the hype?
 While nothing is certain in the constantly evolving SEO landscape, every sign points towards voice search becoming the norm.
 Around 20% of mobile queries were dictated by voice in 2017 according to an internet trends study by venture capital firm KPCD, and ComScore predicts that 50% of searches will be voice-based by 2020.
-With stats like that in mind, you’d be crazy not to optimise your SEO for voice search.
+With stats like that in mind, you’d be crazy not to optimize your SEO for voice search.
 Here at Search Factory, we sure as hell think about it.

 Matt Bassos is a senior SEO Manager at Search Factory, a leading digital marketing agency based in Brisbane, Australia.
 He works with a range of enterprise-level clients across several industries.
 By staying on top of the latest SEO developments,